vlaaad/vlaaad.github.io/_posts/2023-02-10-illegal-booleans.md

 ## What are illegal booleans

 An illegal boolean is an instance of Boolean that is neither `Boolean/TRUE` nor `Boolean/FALSE`, e.g. a manually created instance of a Boolean like `(Boolean. true)`.
-They are problematic in Clojure because of its implementation of truthiness — while the semantics define truthiness as "everythin is truthy except nil and false", it is implemented as "everything is truthy except nil and `Boolean/FALSE`".
+They are problematic in Clojure because of its implementation of truthiness — while the semantics define truthiness as "everything is truthy except nil and false", it is implemented as "everything is truthy except nil and `Boolean/FALSE`".
 This means `(Boolean. false)` is truthy in Clojure.
 It's bad.
 It's a great time sink that can drive you wild if you don't know about it and you see a `false` acting as `true` in your code.

 And what's worse, you can get those pesky little booleanses accidentally.